Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

     cabinet PDUs.
 If the system includes an EX2000 cabinet, **do not power off** the management cabinet PDUs, Powering off the MDCU will cause an emergency power off \(EPO\) of the cabinet and may result in data loss or equipment damage.

-1. (Optional) If a liquid-cooled EX2000 cabinet is not receiving MCDU power from this management cabinet, power off the PDU circuit breakers or disconnect the PDUs from facility power and follow lockout and tagout procedures for the site.
+1. (Optional) If a liquid-cooled EX2000 cabinet is not receiving MCDU power from this management cabinet, power off the PDU circuit breakers or disconnect the PDUs from facility power and follow lockout-tagout procedures for the site.

 ## Next step